morepath/morepath/doc/organizing_your_project.rst

   import morepath

-  app = morepath.App()
+  class app(morepath.App):
+      pass

   def main():
      morepath.autosetup()
-     morepath.run(app)
+     morepath.run(app())

-We create an ``app`` object, then have a ``main()`` function that is going to be called by the ``myproject-start`` entry point we defined in ``setup.py``.
+We create an ``app`` class, then have a ``main()`` function that is going to be called by the ``myproject-start`` entry point we defined in ``setup.py``.
 This main function does two things:

 * Use :func:`morepath.autosetup()` to set up Morepath, including any of your code.

-* start a WSGI server for ``app`` on port localhost, port 5000.
+* start a WSGI server for the ``app`` instance on port localhost, port 5000.
 This uses the standard library wsgiref WSGI server.
 Note that this should only used for testing purposes, not production!
 For production, use an external WSGI server.

 The main module is also a good place to do other general configuration for the application, such as setting up a database connection.